 If you’ve ever struggled with anxiety, depression, or even just a loop of unhelpful thoughts you can’t seem to shake, someone may have recommended “CBT.”
 But what exactly is CBT?
-And what do CBT therapists actually do?
+And what do Cognitive Behavioral therapists actually do?

 Let’s break it down.